0xpaladin-eth/RPIPs/RPIPs/RPIP-72.md

 Existing burn mechanism is unchanged.

-Add a new method, which burns if possible and requests as an EIP-7251 partial withdrawal if not.
+Add a new method, which requests an EIP-7251 partial withdrawal;
 ```
 function requestBurn(uint256 _rethAmount) override external {
-    //try regular burn if there's idle ETH
-    uint256 ethBalance = getTotalCollateral();
-    if (ethBalance > _rethAmount) {
-        burn(_rethAmount);
-        return;
-    }
     //otherwise, request a partial withdrawal (reuquires a fee in ETH, UI should calculate)
     target_maxEB_validator = select the target validator();
     (bool ret, ) = eip7002WithdrawalContract.call{value: msg.value}(abi.encodePacked(target_maxEB_validator.pubkey, _rethAmount));
-    //if it worked, send the ETH to msg.sender
+    //if it worked, send the ETH on to msg.sender
     //Will arrive "soon", probably next block
 }
 ```